 Building on individual strengths, this course prepares adult students for college success and sharpens their critical thinking, writing, and research skills.
-It also integrates biblical principles into personal strategies for success within and beyond the Degree Completion Program.
+It also integrates biblical principles into personal strategies for success within and beyond the School of Professional Studies.

-3 units FOUNDATIONS OF TEACHING AND PREACHING
+FOUNDATIONS OF TEACHING AND PREACHING